noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   if 1 > 0 then true
   else if 0 > 1 then true
   else false

-// import it so you dont have to do MyKnownValues.Poop
-// somewhere in the file, import MyKnownValues.*
-// if someVar == Poop ....
-enum MyKnownValues:
-  case Poop, Wipe, Flush

-// enum with parameters, each item has a value enum MyOtherValues(val total: Int): case Daily extends MyOtherValues(total = 24) case Weekly extends MyOtherValues(total = 7)

-// how to use the enum with parameters import MyOtherValues.* def howLong(values: MyOtherValues): Int = values match case daily @ Daily => daily.total case weekly @ Weekly => weekly.total

 // objects
 // import SomeObj.*